 Bernanke: “Not literally.”

-(“Not literally” refers to the fact that the money was created in a computer, not literally printing physical bills.)
+(“Not literally” refers to the fact that the money is created in a computer, not by printing physical bills.)

 Alan Greenspan was the Chariman of the Federal Reserve from 1987-2006.
-In 2005 he testified in Congress to then Republican Speaker Paul Ryan:
+In 2005 he testified in Congress – again, under oath – to then Republican Speaker Paul Ryan:

 There is nothing to prevent the government from creating as much money as it wants.

 It’s not a question of [economic] security, it’s a question of the structure of the financial system, which assures that the real resources are created for retirement, as distinct from the cash.
 The cash itself is nice to have, but it’s got to be in the context of the real resources being created at the time those benefits are paid, so that you can purchase the real resources with the benefits, which of course, are cash [in the people’s pockets].

 In other words, the only actual limitation to creating money is the real resources (that is: raw materials, labor, technology, and time) that are domestically available to the government.
 These are the resources that can be purchased after, for example, Social Security benefits – money – are added to the bank accounts of American citizens.